 There isn’t that much golf to choose from in this region and it’s definitely not known as a golf destination, but I have always been looking for an excuse to play Emerald Canyon in Parker.
 I did that on Sunday as I made my way back home, but Saturday found me in the Spring Break party capital of the West… Lake Havasu.

 I knew it was going to be boiling hot out there, which offers both pros and cons to me.
-The positives are that there’s less golfers out on the courses, and the prices for golf and lodging will be nice and cheap.
+The positives are that there are less golfers out on the courses, and the prices for golf and lodging will be nice and cheap.
 On the other hand, the desert heat can be draining and the courses generally aren’t going to be in their best condition.

 I decided to go for it anyway and did my research to figure out what courses were around there.
 On Saturday, I ended up playing two in Lake Havasu City.
 I got off to an early start to try and beat the heat a little…